Beeching cuts: Replacement buses and proposed alternatives

 The "bustitution" policy that replaced rail services with buses also failed.
-In many cases the replacement bus services were slower and less convenient than the trains they were meant to replace, and so were unpopular.
+In many cases, the replacement bus services were slower and less convenient than the trains they were meant to replace, and so were unpopular.
 Replacement bus services were often run between the (now disused) station sites (some of which were some distance from the population centres they served), thus losing any potential advantage over the closed rail service.
 Most replacement bus services lasted less than two years before they were removed due to a lack of patronage, leaving large parts of the country with no public transport.

 The assumption at the time was that car owners would drive to the nearest railhead (which was usually the junction where the closed branch line would otherwise have taken them) and continue their journey onwards by train.
-In practice, having left home in their cars, people used them for the whole journey.
+In practice, having left home in their cars, people used them for the whole of their journey.
 Similarly, for freight, without branch lines, the railways' ability to transport goods "door to door" was dramatically reduced.
 As in the passenger model, it was assumed that lorries would pick up goods and transport them to the nearest railhead, where they would be taken across the country by train, unloaded onto another lorry and taken to their destination.
 The development of the motorway network, the advent of containerisation, improvements in lorries and the economic costs of having two break-bulk points combined to make long-distance road transport a more viable alternative.

 Many of the closed lines had run at only a small deficit.
 Some lines such as the Sunderland-to-West Hartlepool line cost only £291 per mile to operate.
 Closures of such small-scale loss-making lines made little difference to the overall deficit.

-Possible changes to light railway-type operations were attacked by Beeching, who rejected all proposals for cost savings that would not make a route profitable: "Similarly, consideration of the cost figures will show that thinning out the trains, or thinning out the stations, would not make a service self-supporting even if it had no adverse effect on revenue".
+Possible conversions to cheaper light railway-type operations were attacked by Beeching, who rejected all proposals for cost savings that would not make a route profitable: "Similarly, consideration of the cost figures will show that thinning out the trains, or thinning out the stations, would not make a service self-supporting even if it had no adverse effect on revenue".
 There is little in the Beeching report recommending general economies (in administration costs, working practices and so on).
 For example, a number of the stations that were closed were fully staffed 18 hours a day, on lines controlled by multiple Victorian era signalboxes (again fully staffed, often throughout the day).
 Operating costs could have been reduced by reducing staff and removing redundant services on these lines while keeping the stations open.
 This has since been successfully achieved by British Rail and its successors on lesser-used lines that survived the cuts, such as the East Suffolk Line from Ipswich to Lowestoft, which survives as a "basic railway".